 All I had to do was click a link to be taken to their website.
 Then I clicked a button that made a camera appear on my screen.
 It worked with my laptop’s camera.
-(It also works with smartphones or tablets) I was told take a credit card and place the stripe directly under my nose.
-Then, I clicked to take a selfie of myself and clicked a button to upload it to the website.
+(It also works with smartphones or tablets) I was told to take a credit card and place the stripe directly under my nose.
+Then, I clicked to take a selfie of myself and uploaded it to the website with the click of a button.
 It was immediately received on their end and I received an email confirmation.
 I couldn’t believe how easy it was.

 Once your order is submitted an email will be sent to you when it’s ready to ship.

-My glasses arrived within a week and they’re fabulous!
-I love that the lenses aren’t thick like they used to be with my perscription.
+My glasses were at my door within a week and they’re fabulous!
+I love that the lenses aren’t thick like they used to be with my prescription.
 You can’t even tell I’m really nearsighted.

 The entire ordering experience was pleasant through and through.
 I hope you give them a try too!

-If you’re thinking of buying glasses, go to the their website and order your Home Try-On box.
-If you decide to purchase, you’ll feel good knowing that you’ve helped others in need receive an eye exam or affordable glasses.
+If you need eyeglasses or sunglasses, go to the Warby Parker website and order your Home Try-On box.
+If you decide to purchase, you’ll feel good knowing that you’ve helped others in need to receive an eye exam or affordable glasses.

 You can bet I’ll be back to order a pair of sunglasses.